panicmarvin/fan-control-rock5b/ReadMe.md

 ==============

 A tool to control fan speed by temperature automatically for ROCK5B.
+Forked to modify the fan curve, as it made very little sense for the Radxa fan.

 Features
 --------------
-1. Control fan speed by temperature. (above 45 degrees)
+1. Control fan speed by temperature. (above 40 degrees)
-2. set fan speed manually
+2. Set fan speed manually

 Build & install
 ==============